-The Eastwood Preserve is a 28 acre parcel of land located in the heart of Richfield.
+The Eastwood Preserve is a twenty-eight acre parcel of land located in the heart of Richfield.
 It was the property of the Harry Eastwood Family.
-Upon Harry's death the family wanted to see the land preserved forever.
+Upon Harry's death, the family wanted to see the land preserved forever.
 The Eastwood Preserve was acquired through a Clean-Ohio Grant in 2004.

-The Summit-Medina Land Conservatory is the administrator of the property.
-Development of the Preserve started with the house property and the gardens.
+The Summit / Medina Land Conservatory is the administrator of the property.
+Development of the Preserve started with the house property and the community gardens.

 Features, Gardens and Programs

-Eastwood Preserve Community Garden
+Community Garden Plots

-Reserve your plot today in our community garden for the 2018 season.
+Reserve your plot today in our community garden for the 2023 season.
 It is unbelievable what you can grow in a 12 foot by 12 foot plot.
 Plan now on what to plant.
 This a first come first serve basis and spots are limited.

 We have water access to all THREE of our gardens!!

 All of our gardens are ORGANIC and PESTICIDE FREE!!